Waterfront in Annapolis

 Cambridge

 Located on the broad Choptank River in the heart of the Eastern Shore, this classic-yet-contemporary town retains its rich maritime history while adding a fun, modern slant.
-Sail on the skipjack Nathan of Dorchester, walk in the footsteps of Harriet Tubman, and enjoy the hip culinary and art scene of downtown.
+Sail on the skipjack Nathan of Dorchester, walk in the footsteps of Harriet Tubman, and enjoy the hip culinary and art scene in downtown.

 More information...